-MySQL Router 2.1 with InnoDB cluster Metadata Schema support, which caches the metadata of the InnoDB cluster and performs high availability routing to the MySQL Server instances which make up the cluster.
+MySQL Router 2.1.2 or higher.
+Caches the metadata of the InnoDB cluster and performs high availability routing to the MySQL Server instances which make up the cluster.
+If the primary instance becomes unavailable, MySQL Router automatically routes client requests to a promoted secondary (the new primary).

-For more background information see Using MySQL as a Document Store.
+For more background information see Chapter 3, Using MySQL as a Document Store.